 It is recommended that teacher candidates take the FoRT after completing the literacy course(s) required in their teacher education program.

-Early Childhood - Elementary majors are required to take:
+Early Childhood - Middle Childhood (EC-MC) majors are required to take:

-Elementary - Middle Level majors are required to take:
+Middle Childhood - Early Adolescence (MC-EA) majors are required to take:

 Special Education minors are required to take: